 Why Is My Air Conditioner Leaking Water?

-Water is a natural byproduct of air conditioning.
+Water is a natural result of the cooling process.
 Your air conditioner has two systems, one outside and one inside.
-The indoor unit includes an evaporator coil that cools warm air as it moves over it.
-Condensation forms as the air cools, drips into a drain pan and goes out of your house through a condensate drain line.
+The indoor unit includes an evaporator coil that cools warm air as it blows over it.
+Condensation forms as the air cools, flows into a drain pan and goes out of your home through a condensate drain line.

 Drain Line Is Plugged

-As time passes, mold can clog the condensate drain line.
-This can lead to water backing up inside your home.
-Our James Heating & A/C, Inc professionals can eliminate clogs and get water draining again smoothly.
-Give us a call at 336-853-6070 for assistance.
+Over time, mold can block the condensate drain line.
+This can result in water backing up inside your home.
+Our James Heating & A/C, Inc pros can break up clogs and get water flowing again smoothly.
+Give us a call at 336-853-6070 for help.

 Air Filter Needs to Be Changed